 Project sponsors are required to submit ongoing updates and financial reporting, which will be presented to investors in their portfolios.
 The information is typically provided on a quarterly basis.
 You’ll also receive project updates and notification of distributions on your Activity Page.

-One of the big advantages with EquityMultiple is that owners and employees also personally invest in offerings on the platform.
+One of the big advantages of EquityMultiple is that owners and employees also personally invest in offerings on the platform.
 That means members of the company also have “skin in the game”, and are not merely recommending investments to others.

 EquityMultiple Investor Requirements